Menu

 Godfrey Campus, 5800 Godfrey Road, Godfrey, IL

-This garden is dedicated to the memory of Peg Schmidt, a Monticello College alumnae and strong supporter of high education.
+This garden is dedicated to the memory of Peg Schmidt, a Monticello College alumnae and strong supporter of higher education.
 “The Girls” Magnolia Grove is showcased within the highly visible Crossroads Plaza, an important node on campus that is home to Richard Hunt’s monumental sculpture, Crossroads.
 “The Girls” are small flowering magnolias, growing 8’ to 10’ in height and spread, and blooming in mid-May.
 In 1965 eight cultivars of magnolias (Ann’, ‘Betty’, ‘Jane’, ‘Judy’, ‘Pinkie’, ‘Randy’, ‘Ricki’, and ‘Susan’) were formally named and released by the U.S. Arboretum, resulting from a breeding program carried out by Francis de Vos and William Kosar.
-These crosses, using the Lily Magnolia (Magnolia liliiflora) and the Star Magnolia (Magnolia stellata), are affectionately known as the “Little Girls” – named after employees who worked at the arboretum or after wives and daughters of staff.
+These crosses, using the Lily Magnolia (Magnolia Liliiflora) and the Star Magnolia (Magnolia stellata), are affectionately known as the “Little Girls” – named after employees who worked at the arboretum or after wives and daughters of staff.